Scottish rugby union system: Professional Outfits

 The North and Midlands side was a de facto district based on the combination of The North and Midlands districts.

-Domestic Rugby
+Men's system

 Scottish League Championship

-The Scottish League Championship is the annual domestic league structure competed for by over 150 clubs at both national and regional levels.
+The Scottish League Championship is the annual domestic league structure competed for by over 150 amateur clubs at both national and regional levels.
+All competitions are currently sponsored by Arnold Clark.

-Prior to restructuring in 2010, there were six national leagues - three divisions in the Premiership, and three in the National League - above the Regional Leagues.
-Further restructuring before the 2014-15 season scrapped the regional Championship A & B leagues which sat below the National League for two seasons.
+Prior to restructuring in 2011, there were six national leagues - three divisions in the Premiership, and three in the National League - above the Regional Leagues.
+Further restructuring before the 2014–15 season scrapped the regional Championship A & B leagues which sat below the National League for two seasons.
+Following the end of the semi-pro Super Series in 2024 an additional fifth national division was added.
 The current structure is: